Hariharank26/vibecode/README.md

    > "We also support voice audit mode - ready for hands-free compliance verification."

 ### Closing (15 sec)
-> "VibeTrust brings enterprise-grade trust to GenAI.
+> "VeriCore brings enterprise-grade trust to GenAI.
 Banks, law firms, and corporates can now validate AI outputs before acting on them.
 Questions?"

 ---